 Some said their bank seemed ‘uninterested’ in the specific details or nature of the scam, even though this could inform their assessment.

-Michelle, 38, lost almost £33,000 after responding to a text message about a ‘suspicious payment to Airbnb’ in August 2019.
+One victim, age 38, lost almost £33,000 after responding to a text message about a ‘suspicious payment to Airbnb’ in August 2019.

 It appeared to come from Lloyds Bank’s usual phone number, sandwiched between two genuine messages (see image, below), so she called the number supplied, unaware that scammers can manipulate the information shown on your phone to mimic the number of a real company, such as a bank (known as number spoofing).

-Lloyds says that, although it has sympathy for Michelle, it will not reimburse her, on the grounds that she ‘did not take sufficient steps to verify that either the text message or the person she spoke to on the phone were genuine’, and that she authorised the payments despite receiving ‘specific warnings’ stating that Lloyds would never ask a customer to move money to other banks.
+Lloyds says that, although it has sympathy for its customer, it will not reimburse her, on the grounds that she ‘did not take sufficient steps to verify that either the text message or the person she spoke to on the phone were genuine’, and that she authorised the payments despite receiving ‘specific warnings’ stating that Lloyds would never ask a customer to move money to other banks.

-Michelle had no reason to believe the text was fake, and Lloyds is yet to explain the ‘sufficient steps’ she ought to have taken.
+She had no reason to believe the text was fake, and Lloyds is yet to explain the ‘sufficient steps’ she ought to have taken.
 And, while she did notice an online warning about fraud when she made the first payment, the criminal on the phone was able to quickly dismiss her concerns.

 How banks warn you about bank transfer fraud